myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🌮 @shinyakato.dev 2023-12-20T00:15:55.997Z
+>
+> I'm planning to change the method name of each endpoint to Lexicon's ID in my Dart/Flutter packages, atproto and bluesky

+The type name to be returned will not be changed, and the existing methods will be deprecated and not completely removed for a while

+cc: @redsolver.dev @videah.net @deck.blue

+---

 > Shinya Kato 🌮 @shinyakato.dev 2023-12-19T19:45:24.769Z
 >
 > Thanks Paul! 🔥